microsoftarchive/iot-journey/docs/articles/introduction-to-IoT-security.md

 IoT systems can contain many moving parts, each of which need to communicate and coordinate with each other in a secure manner.
 In a highly connected environment, security is not simply a matter of protecting individual resources, but is also concerned with protecting the information that is transferred between those resources.

 In an IoT solution, security and safety are commonly intertwined.
-In a business environment, data emanating from business processes is commercially valuable and is often a target for large-scale industrial espionage.
-Software developers have traditionally been more concerned with hardening systems to make the action of mounting an attack commercially unattractive (it can cost a third party more in resources to break into the system and steal information than is profitable).
-Software engineers constructing IoT solutions have much broader security concerns.
 Many IoT systems control critical operations and the core of industrial and civil infrastructure.
-These are prime targets for politically motivated attacks (terrorism)rather than those driven by profit.
-Consequently, digital security will be increasingly interwoven with the physical safety of life and equipment.
-This should provide deep motivation for ensuring that security is addressed in a robust and thorough manner.
+A lack of security that could lead to unauthorized actions in a business system that might cause a degree of inconvenience.
+The same issue could could have lethal consequences if it occurs in an IoT solution.
+Consequently, digital security is increasingly interwoven with the physical safety of life and equipment.

 Privacy is also a major concern.
 Many IoT systems provide very deep and near-real time insight into industrial and business processes, as well as into homes and the immediate personal environment.
 Leakage of personal data can be embarrassing (and costly), but might also be life-threatening; if the whereabouts of a vulnerable or important person is easily tracked then that person becomes a sitting target.